fcambus/statzone/README.md

 It is currently used to generate TLD Zone File Statistics on [StatDNS][3].

+StatZone is written with security in mind and is running sandboxed on OpenBSD (using pledge) and on Linux (using seccomp).
+It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Dependencies

 StatZone uses the CMake build system and requires uthash header files.